 By Robert A. Pollard

-Mr. Robert Pollard is a State Department Visiting Fellow with the Europe Program at the Center for Strategic and International Studies in Washington, D.C.
-He is writing in his personal capacity and the views expressed in this article are entirely his own.
+Dr. Robert A. Pollard is a State Department Visiting Fellow with the Europe Program at CSIS in Washington, D.C.
+He is writing in his personal capacity, and the views expressed in this article are entirely his own.